jidongbsu/cs452-file-system/README.md

     inode = audi_new_inode(dir, mode);
 ```

-4. call *memset*() to zero out this new block - so that data belonging to other files/directories (which used this block before) do not get leaked.
-5. insert the dentry representing the new file/directory into the end of the parent directory's dentry table.
+4. insert the dentry representing the new file/directory into the end of the parent directory's dentry table.
-6. call *mark_inode_dirty*() to mark this inode as dirty so that the kernel will put the inode on the superblock's dirty list and write it into the disk. this function, defined in the kernel (in include/linux/fs.h), has the following prototype:
+5. call *mark_inode_dirty*() to mark this inode as dirty so that the kernel will put the inode on the superblock's dirty list and write it into the disk. this function, defined in the kernel (in include/linux/fs.h), has the following prototype:

 ```c
 void mark_inode_dirty(struct inode *inode);
 ```
-7. update the parent directory's last modified time and last accessed time to current time, you can do it like this:
+6. update the parent directory's last modified time and last accessed time to current time, you can do it like this:

 ```c
     dir->i_mtime = dir->i_atime = CURRENT_TIME;
 ```

-8. call *inc_nlink*() to increment the parent directory's link count, if the newly created item is a directory (as opposed to a file).
+7. call *inc_nlink*() to increment the parent directory's link count, if the newly created item is a directory (as opposed to a file).
 You can do it like this:

 ```c
     if (S_ISDIR(mode))
         inc_nlink(dir);
 ```

-9. call *mark_inode_dirty*() to mark the parent's inode as dirty so that the kernel will put the parent's inode on the superblock's dirty list and write it into the disk.
+8. call *mark_inode_dirty*() to mark the parent's inode as dirty so that the kernel will put the parent's inode on the superblock's dirty list and write it into the disk.
-10. call *d_instantiate*() to fill in the inode (the newly created inode, not the parent's inode) information for a dentry. this function, defined in the kernel (in fs/dcache.c), has the following prototype:
+9. call *d_instantiate*() to fill in the inode (the newly created inode, not the parent's inode) information for a dentry. this function, defined in the kernel (in fs/dcache.c), has the following prototype:
 ```c
 void d_instantiate(struct dentry *, struct inode *);
 ```
-11. you can now return 0.
+10. you can now return 0.

 ## Implementation - *lookup*()